 The library’s volunteer program is designed to expand and enhance public service to the community.
 Volunteers learn more about the library and its place in the community and observe firsthand the way the library serves the community’s needs.

 - Volunteers are identified as persons who regularly perform duties or tasks for the library without wages or benefits.
 The volunteers described in this policy are different from volunteers working through other organizations such as the Friends of the Library and Play and Learn Station volunteers, who are governed by their own policies and bylaws.

 - Individuals donating time to the library under the auspices of any other unit, (e.g. Scouts, churches, community organizations, etc.) may identify themselves with the unit, but may not promote it while working in the library.

-- The Library is generally unable to accommodate court-ordered community service.
-Exceptions may be made at the discretion of the Director.
+- The library is generally unable to accommodate court-ordered community service.

-- The Human Resources Coordinator shall oversee the recruitment, use, and recognition of volunteers.
-Each department that uses volunteers shall designate a Volunteer Supervisor to train, supervise, and evaluate volunteers.
+- The Human Resources Officer shall oversee the recruitment, use, and recognition of volunteers.
+Each department that uses volunteers shall designate a Volunteer Supervisor to train and supervise volunteers.

 - Volunteers must complete a Volunteer Application form and will be interviewed before being accepted as a volunteer.
 Volunteers must be at least 12 years old.